Hoboken might soon be the sight of more than one medical marijuana (or medical cannabis) business and a cannabis hub.

 Nuka is working with Ascend Wellness Holdings, an MSO that says it has secured a property for a dispensary in Bergen County.

-The only other place in New Jersey that has two dispensaries is Atlantic City.
-CCF, which received the first AC permit, is not happy about that.
-But their cannabis is thought to be the most overpriced in a state where all the clinical cannabis is considered overpriced.
+Atlantic City is the only other place in New Jersey with two dispensaries.
+CCF, which received the first AC permit, is unhappy about that.
+But their cannabis is considered the most overpriced in a state where all the clinical cannabis is considered overpriced.